RaymondFanGit/1D-Molecular-Simulations-With-Reinforcement-Learning/README.md

 molcontrol.py contains the following functions:

-- gymn environment for running a molecular simulation subject to stochastic death events
+- Gym environment for running a molecular simulation subject to stochastic death events
-- functions to create and train a PyTorch neural network with replay memory
+- Creates and trains a PyTorch neural network with replay memory
-- functions to run the analytically computed optimal controller for this simulation
+- Runs the analytically computed optimal controller for this simulation
-- functions to train a lookup table on the gym environment for arbitrary training data (allowing for delayed controllers that use histories)
+- Trains a lookup table on the gym environment for arbitrary training data (allowing for delayed controllers that use histories)
-- functions to visualize the results of training
+- Visualizations for training results

 Folders contain examples of using this code to analyze questions related to controlling the variability of singular molecules.